goatoush/inventor-pi/README.md

 ## 16. Bluetooth Advertise and Bluetooth Scan

 ![Bluetooth Advertise](images/Bluetooth%20Advertise%20Circuit.jpg)

+We use a rotary encoder to change red, green and blue color of the LED, then broadcast that color to nearby devices, which set their LEDs to the same color.
+When one device runs bluetooth_advertise.py and multiple nearby devices run bluetooth_scan.py, we can create a network of synced devices.
+This is how a cluster of robots can communicate and work together.

 Create a new file in Thonny, with file name bluetooth_advertise.py.
 Copy and paste the code below into the file you created.